SlimeVR/SlimeVR-Docs-Site/src/slimevr101.md

 <iframe width="100%" height="auto" src="https://www.youtube.com/embed/KN3dxGNAq34" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay muted; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## What is an extension?
+## What is an Extension?

 An extension is a singular auxiliary IMU attached to a primary tracker and placed at another location.
-This allows you to build a secondary tracker without the need for an extra battery, charge board and microcontroller.
+This allows you to build a secondary tracker without the need for an extra battery, a charge board, and a microcontroller.
 These are sometimes referred to as AUX trackers (auxiliary trackers).

 Extensions make it possible to track areas with two bend points close together, like the lower leg and foot, without needing another tracker that requires separate charging and communication.